 I now view this past reasoning of mine as akin to a deceptive trick, like a math riddle where one has to find where the error was made in a series of seemingly valid deductions.
 You accept that death is tragic.
 Death means less sentient life than continued life, other things being equal.
 But a failure to bring a new individual into the world also means less sentient life, other things being equal.
 So why would you not consider a failure to bring an individual into the world tragic as well?

 My current response to this line of reasoning is that death indeed is bad, but that it is not intrinsically bad.
-What is bad about death, I would argue, is the suffering it causes; not the discontinuation of sentience per se (after all, a discontinuation of sentience occurs every night we go to sleep, which we rarely consider bad, much less tragic).
+What is bad about death, I would argue, is the suffering and preference frustration that it involves, not the discontinuation of sentience per se (after all, a discontinuation of sentience occurs every night we go to sleep, which we rarely consider bad, much less tragic).
 This view is perfectly consistent with the view that it is not tragic to fail to create a new individual.
 Unlike the death of an existing person, the non-creation of a new person does not involve suffering, preference frustration, uncompleted life projects, and so on for the uncreated person.